 Quitting your job to head into the freelance marketplace can feel a little daunting — even if you’ve been freelancing on the side for a while.
-Before handing in your notice, consider some of the challenges freelancers face.
+Before handing in your notice, consider some of the challenges freelancers face after they quit their job.
 While we always encourage women to seek alternative job opportunities, we also believe in walking boldly into new chapters of your life with eyes wide open.

 1. Getting Paid